Proxysaints/Nanobot_swarm_control/README.md

-Future Improvements
+    Future Improvements:
+    Power management and energy models.
     Swarm coordination and communication.

-Power management and energy models.

     Integration of more advanced neural network models.